AdobeDocs/analytics.en/help/import/data-sources/overview.md

 1. Your organization collects data from other sources.
 Examples include pre-click data, call center data, or information on transactions that occurred outside of your site.
 1. Data is formatted in a way Adobe Analytics understands in a tab-delimited text file.
-1. You upload the text file to an FTP site Adobe provides, along with an accompanying .fin file.
+1. You upload the text file to an FTP site Adobe provides, along with an accompanying `.fin` file.
 1. Adobe ingests the text file and displays that data alongside dimensions and metrics collected on your site.

-There are three types of data sources that Adobe offers:
+There are two general types of data sources that Adobe offers.
+All data source templates are based on one of these two types:

 * **Summary data source**: Provides an easy way to import high-level data in Adobe Analytics.
-You specify the variable value and associated metrics, and those metrics are increased accordingly.
+You specify the timestamp, variable value, and associated metrics.
+Those metrics for each dimension item are then increased accordingly.
 It is valuable if you want to see offline and online data side-by-side.
 However, it does not link online and offline data together.
 * **Transaction ID data source**: If a hit sent by AppMeasurement and a data sources row contain matching transaction ID's, the dimension and metric values in the data source append to that hit.

 **Full processing data sources** is no longer offered as a data source type as of 25 March 2021.
 See the [End-of-life announcement](full-processing-eol.md) for more information.

 ## Next steps

-* [Getting started with data sources](getting-started.md): Upload a simple data source to a development report suite.
-Example files for all three data source types are included.
+[Getting started with data sources](getting-started.md): Upload a simple data source to a development report suite.